LISTEN ON THE GO:

 I spoke with the owners of the most successful wineries in the region and offered my services as a member benefit to their wine club.
 While not every winery went for it, those that did represented over 100,000 potential leads that I didn't have before.
 This obviously led to more 1-1 coaching opportunities but it also led to wineries sponsoring some of my events.

-Building off this idea, I decided to start hosting clinics with 2 other complementary expert coaches I knew on the Central Coast.
+Building off this idea, I decided to start hosting clinics with 2 other complementary expert coaches; I knew on the Central Coast.
 I would come in as the "golf mechanics" expert, another would be the "functional movement" expert, and another the "mental trainer/sport psychology" expert, etc.

 Through these events, we'd deliver unparalleled value all while exposing each others clients to what we all had to offer.